The Food Blog

 How Bare Stone Pots Are Born

-All Bare Stone pottery is hand thrown using local mid-fire clay on a pottery wheel and fired and processed in small batches in the Mountain Pottery studio in Idyllwild, California.
+All Bare Stone pottery is hand thrown using local mid-fire clay on a pottery wheel and fired and processed in small batches in California.
 Each piece is made with as much care and attention to aesthetics as functionality.
 Whether its a mug for your morning coffee or a vase for a bouquet from your garden, Bare Stone pottery is made to bring a smile to your face.
 Great care is taken in the design and creation of these works to ensure the utmost durability and functionality of the wares.

 After the pottery is thrown on the wheel it is set aside to dry into a brittle state called 'bone dry'.
 In this unfired state the pottery is called greenware.
 The dried greenware goes into the kiln for the initial low-temperature firing in the process called the bisque fire.
 In the bisque fire the pottery hardens to a porous state that is good for glazing.
 In this state the pottery is called bisqueware.
 The bisqueware is then glazed by pouring or dipping in our lead-free non-toxic glaze.
 Once pieces are glazed, the kiln is loaded again and the pottery is fired for the second time.
 In the glaze firing the pottery becomes fully vitrified making it impermeable to water.
 The resulting stoneware is sanded and inspected for quality.